-June 23 - July 7, 2018
+June 24 - July 8, 2023

-Previous students have successfully pursued jazz-related careers in the areas of performance, teaching, and business and include Troy "Trombone Shorty" Andrews, Richie Barshay, Jonathan Batiste, Ryan Cohan, Sullivan Fortner, Brandon Lee, Christian Scott, Kendrick Scott, Walter Smith, Burniss Earl Travis, and Myron Walden among others.
+The Institute is led by Brian Carucci (Director) and Todd Coolman (Artistic Director).
+Previous students have successfully pursued jazz-related careers in the areas of performance, teaching and business and include Troy "Trombone Shorty" Andrews, Richie Barshay, Jonathan Batiste, Ryan Cohan, Sullivan Fortner, James Francies, Brandon Lee, Noah Preminger, Christian Scott, Kendrick Scott, Walter Smith, Burniss Earl Travis and Myron Walden, among others.

 The Skidmore Jazz Institute would like to thank the National Endowment for the Arts, the New York State Council on the Arts, Stewart’s Shops/Dake Family, and members of the Skidmore College and surrounding communities for their generous support.

 I had an unbelievably great time at the Skidmore Jazz Institute, learned so much about music, and made some really incredible friends.
 Though I’ve been drumming just about as long as I can remember, I can confidently say that the Jazz Institute has done more for my musicality than any other experience I’ve had.
 I feel more motivated and excited to play than ever before. – 2019 Participant